Skip to content

 individuals trained

-The project aims to restore a naturally functioning forest landscape surrounding and including the Mafinga Hills by setting up a community forest covering approximately 1500 ha in the Mwenechifungwe Chiefdom.
+The project aims to restore this vital forest landscape surrounding and including the Mafinga Hills by setting up a community forest covering 1500 ha in the Mwenechifungwe Chiefdom.

 Why and how we're working here